7RU7H/Archive/Tools/Packet-Analysis/Wireshark/Wireshark-Useful-Packet-Filters.md

 data.len > 64 and icmp
 ```

-Migitate
+Mitigate
 - Block custom ICMP packet creation and usage over a specific size at host level
 - Block large, outbound ICMP traffic network level with Firewall rules.

 #### FTP

-This protocol is potentially an attack vector for MITM, Credenital stealing and unauthorized access, [[Phishing]], Malware planting, and Data Exfiltration - [[Data-Exfiltration-Defined]].
+This protocol is potentially an attack vector for MITM, Credential stealing and unauthorised access, [[Phishing]], Malware planting, and Data Exfiltration - [[Data-Exfiltration-Defined]].
 Considerations as to detecting malicious FTP traffic:
 - Commands that alter file system
 - Bruteforcing

 For [[FTP-Response-Codes]]
 ```c